tensorflow/models/official/README.md

 [resnet](resnet): A deep residual network that can be used to classify both CIFAR-10 and ImageNet's dataset of 1000 classes.

+[wide_deep](wide_deep): A model that combines a wide model and deep network to classify census income data.

 More models to come!

 If you would like to make any fixes or improvements to the models, please [submit a pull request](https://github.com/tensorflow/models/compare).